-One of our sons is engaged to married in May, and most of our extended family came to Tyler over the weekend for a bridal shower some friends of ours threw for the happy couple.
-Everybody congregated at our house after the big event – parents, grandparents, siblings, cousins, aunts, nieces, nephews, in-laws, girlfriends, and lots of grandkids.
+One of our sons is engaged to be married in May.
+So most of our extended family came to Tyler over the weekend for a bridal shower some friends of ours threw for the happy couple.
+Everybody congregated at our house after the big event.
+Parents.
+Grandparents.
+Siblings.
+Cousins.
+Aunts and uncles.
+Nieces and nephews.
+In-laws.
+Girlfriends.
+And lots and lots of grandkids.

-We played.
-We ate.
-We washed up the dinner dishes.
+We played games.
+Ate food.
+Washed up the dinner dishes.
 And then, when there was a brief lull in the afternoon’s activity, my brilliant husband passed out latex gloves and pressed the entire crew into service by having them weed on our front lawn.

-The job wasn’t onerous – just five weeds each was all he asked – but the crowd (and the inevitable competition!) made it fun for everyone involved.
-“Many hands make light labor,” and with 48 hands working together, our entire lawn was weed-free in short order.
-This, despite the fact that our not-well-established St. Augustine seemed to be fighting a losing battle with the dallisgrass that had dominated the lot while our home was under construction.
+The job wasn’t onerous – just five weeds each was all he asked .
+But the crowd (and the inevitable competition!) made it fun for everyone involved.
+“Many hands make light labor,” as they say.
+And with 48 hands working together, our entire lawn was weed-free in short order.
+This, despite the fact that our not-so-well-established St. Augustine sod seemed to be fighting a losing battle with the dallisgrass that had dominated the lot while our home was under construction.

 Of course, pulling weeds is not the only